Jesse Rutherford

 Jesse James Rutherford (born August 21, 1991) is an American singer, songwriter, and former actor.
-He is the co-founder and lead vocalist of the alternative rock band the Neighbourhood and hardcore band Valley Girl.
-Alongside his bandmates, Rutherford wrote the number-one Billboard Alternative Songs hit "Sweater Weather", which was certified eleven-times platinum in the US in 2023.
+He is the co-founder and lead vocalist of the alternative rock band The Neighbourhood.

 Early life and career beginnings

 Rutherford was born in Thousand Oaks, California, on August 21, 1991.
 Since he was young, he has been involved in the entertainment industry; as a child, he used to perform in talent shows where he impersonated N'Sync members and Elvis Presley.
 This passion to perform would lead Rutherford to work in television commercials (such as Hallmark) and in films and television projects such as his role in the 2002 film Life or Something Like It, followed by another role in the 2002 film Bundy.
-In 2002, Rutherford had also a small television role in the Star Trek: Enterprise episode Marauders.
+In 2002, Rutherford had also a small television role in the Star Trek: Enterprise episode "Marauders".
 Throughout his teen years, he was the lead vocalist of multiple local bands.